 A Walk in the Park

 A few years ago, I had a life-altering, 2.5-hour conversation with a stranger in a park.

 A research trip took me to the Birmingham Civil Rights Institute in Birmingham, Alabama.
-Across the road is a park that was the site of some of the worst acts of civil rights violence.
+The park across the road was the site of some of the worst acts of civil rights violence.
 It is now an important site of memory.
 Its history is retold through sculptures and other art installations throughout.

-It was July so I decided to stroll through the park first thing in the morning before it got too hot.
-I was studying a sculpture depicting vicious, snarling dogs when I heard a voice behind me.
+It was a hot July morning so I decided to stroll through the park before it got too hot.
+I had paused to study a sculpture depicting vicious, snarling dogs when I heard a voice behind me.
 “Nothing has changed you know.”
 I turned around to see who’d spoken and there was Willy.

 Willy was an African American man, probably in his sixties.
-We introduced ourselves and I learned that he had grown up in the area and was homeless.
-I asked him to elaborate on what he’d said, and he was happy to do so.
-We sat down on a bench and Willy told me stories about life in the segregated South and as it is today.
+We introduced ourselves.
+He shared that he had grown up in the area and was homeless.
+I asked him to elaborate on what he’d said about nothing changing, and he was happy to do so.
+We sat on a bench and Willy told me stories about growing up in the segregated South and what it was like for him now.
 His stories revealed a life of pain and possibility, of humiliation and happy times, of terror and tenacity.
 Before I knew it, 2.5 hours had passed.

 When Willy finished speaking, we sat silently for a time.
 Finally, I spoke.
 “Willy, if you could have it any way you wanted, what would your life be like?
 What kind of life do you dream about?”
 His response was so quick and vehement that it startled me.
 He jumped to his feet and shook his fist in the air while shouting, “I would dominate.
 I would control everything.
 Men, women, children!
 I would be the one telling people what to do and when to do it and I would make them obey me!
 I would own everything and I would control all the money!
 I would be in control!”